 A few required classes - full list available

-Art 201 Design I -- An examination of the principles, theories, and concepts of color and design and their application to two and three dimensional design.
+Art 201 Fundamentals of Color and Design -- An examination of the principles, theories, and concepts of color and design and their application to two and three dimensional design.
 There will be formal exercises which are aimed at assisting the students in the development of sensitivity to color, composition, and form- making.